Create a Data Source (SSAS Multidimensional)

 The default provider for a new connection is the Native OLE DB\SQL Server Native Client provider.
 This provider is used to connect to a SQL Server Database Engine instance using OLE DB.
 For connections to a SQL Server relational database, using Native OLE DB\SQL Server Native Client 11.0 is often faster than using alternative providers.

 You can choose a different provider to access other data sources.
-For a list of the providers and relational databases supported by Analysis Services, see Data Sources Supported (SSAS Multidimensional).
+For a list of the providers and relational databases supported by Analysis Services, see Supported Data Source Types (SSAS Multidimensional).

 Enter the information requested by the selected provider to connect to the underlying data source.
 If the Native OLE DB\SQL Server Native Client provider is selected, enter the following information: